2014 United States Senate election in Kansas: Campaign

-In the 2002 Senate election, Roberts also had no Democratic opponent.
+The efforts by Bliss and other Republican strategists would ultimately prove successful.
+Roberts' polling improved in October.
 Roberts defeated Orman in the general election, winning reelection to a fourth term in office.

-If Orman had been elected, the U.S. Senate would have had three independent Senators for the first time in the chamber's history.
-This—and the question of whom Orman would choose to caucus with if elected—were very large questions in the electoral contest, and because the Kansas race was showing tight in the polls, a subject of considerable national political discourse as well.
+If Orman had been elected, the U.S. Senate would have had three independent senators for the first time in the chamber's history.
+This—and the question of whom Orman would choose to caucus with if elected—were large questions in the electoral contest, and because the Kansas race was showing tight in the polls, a subject of considerable national political discourse as well.